TeleMidia/nclua/README.md

 * Cairo >= 1.10, http://cairographics.org
 * GLib >= 2.32, https://developer.gnome.org/glib
 * Pango >= 1.30, http://www.pango.org

+Optional:
 * GIO >= 2.32, https://developer.gnome.org/gio
 * Libsoup >= 2.42, https://developer.gnome.org/libsoup
 * GTK+ >= 3.4.2, http://www.gtk.org

 GIO is required by the `tcp` event class; Libsoup is required by the `http` event class; an GTK+ is required by the `nclua` binary.
-If these libraries are not found, the corresponding modules are not built.
+These libraries are optional, if they are not found the corresponding modules are not built.

 Event API
 ---------